scottleedavis/ai-portland-rocketleague/DribbleCoach/README.md

    - Download the DribbleCoach plugin files from this repository.
    - Place the plugin files into the BakkesMod plugins directory.
    - Launch Rocket League and BakkesMod to load the plugin.
+   - Specify the anthropic_api_key in the main bakkesmod configuration.

 ## Usage